optakt/optakt.github.io/content/knowledge/flow.md

 ```

 Using the SDK the script connects to the access node using `client.New(ADDRESS)`, then gets the private key and the first account key of the service account and uses it to pay and sign the transaction.
-Finally the transaction is sent.
+Finally, the transaction is sent.

 ```go
 package main